Luzifer/tex-api/README.md

 # curl -sSL -H 'Accept: application/tar' --data-binary @letter.zip localhost:3000/job | tar -xvf -
 main.log
 main.pdf

+# Using the default-env and exchanging a TeX file for a PDF
+# curl -sSL -H 'Accept: application/pdf' --data-binary @main.tex -o main.pdf localhost:3000/job
 ```

 What happened here is we packed all assets required for generating the letter into the ZIP archive, pushed it to the API, waited for it to build a TAR and extracted the resulting files from it.